comeraperuibe944/StickController/README.md

 There are two main ways to play:

 1. **Physical Mode:**
-   Use the physical buttons on the M5StickCPlus2 — they're mapped to standard XInput buttons.
+   Use the buttons on the M5StickCPlus2.

 2. **Virtual Mode (Wi-Fi):**
-   The device creates a **Wi-Fi Access Point**.
+   The device creates a Wi-Fi Access Point.
 Connect your phone or PC to it, and use the on-screen virtual controller or keyboard.